thecodeteam/training/cfsummitpresos/12_Factor_Apps_For_Ops.md

 # \#4: Backing Services

 * Anything your application uses as a resource (database, queueing system, email, cache) should be referenced with 'bindings' to these services.
-* All applications deployed with explicit references to data services in manifest.yml (mechanism for User Provided Services)
+* All applications deployed with explicit declarative references ( as in manifest.yml)

-^Rags - put everything in YAML.
-Including buildpacks.
-Don't assume buildpack ordering
+* Avoid implicit references (User Provided Services)

+^Rags - Explicitly declared.
+Access methods must be declared as well.
+Put everything in YAML, for example

 ---

 ![fit] (images/yaml.jpg)

----

-* Backing Services discovered via:
-  * Spring Cloud (pay attention to configuration files)
-  * Discovery mechanism (Zookeeper, etcd, Consul etc )
-  * Environment
-  * Avoid Customer User Provided Services

 ---